akejijoyb-stack/Decolabs-Project-2-EDA/README.md

 Printers and laptops also demonstrated strong customer demand.
 Phones recorded the lowest quantity sold among all product categories.
 Product demand remained relatively balanced across categories.
+Product Quantity Trend Screenshot

-Revenue values showed moderate variation, with a few high-value tr💰 Revenue by Product Analysis
+💰 Revenue by Product Analysis

 A product revenue analysis was conducted to evaluate the contribution of each product category to total sales revenue.